xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 # Introduction: Collaborative Apps via CRDTs

-Suppose you're building a collaborative app, along the lines of Google Docs/Sheets/Slides, Figma, Notion, etc. One challenge you'll face is the actual collaboration: when one user changes the shared state, their changes need to show up for every other user.
+Suppose you're building a collaborative app, along the lines of Google Docs/Sheets/Slides, Figma, Notion, etc., but *without a central server*.
+One challenge is the actual collaboration: when one user changes the shared state, their changes need to show up for every other user.
 For example, if multiple users type at the same time in a text field, the result should reflect all of their changes and be consistent (identical for all users).

 [**Conflict-free Replicated Data Types (CRDTs)**](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) provide a solution to this challenge.
 They are data structures that look like ordinary data structures (maps, sets, text strings, etc.), except that they are collaborative: when one user updates their copy of a CRDT, their changes automatically show up for everyone else.
 Each user sees their own changes immediately, while under the hood, the CRDT broadcasts a message describing the change to everyone else.
 Other users see the change once they receive this message.